Social Media Apps: The Shopping Malls of the Future

 The rise of video in digital marketing is well documented.

-Together with technology such as 4G and 5G, which enable really fast browsing and greater accessibility to the internet, people in emerging economies such as India are driving growth in traffic on social media channels like never before.
+With technology such as 4G and 5G and the increased online presence of people owing to the pandemic, people in emerging economies such as India are driving growth in traffic on social media channels like never before.

 This wider adoption, backed by PWAs, is fertile breeding ground for social shopping to become the next big trend in the digital world.